 How Does the Emerald Tablet Come Into Play on Dark?

 So much of Dark's storylines are entrenched in the causation of past, present, and future and how the three intertwine into a knot.
-This idea is also tied to, you guessed it, the Emerald Tablet and Hermeticism.
+This idea is also connected to, you guessed it, the Emerald Tablet.
 A trinity knot — or the "triquetra," according to Netflix's website — is a knot "that has no beginning and no end, everything is connected."
 It is found on Celtic ornaments, Germanic rune stones, Japanese illustrations, and Christian imagery.
 On the show, it is seen on the cave's metal door, decorating Noah's leather notebook, and sandwiched in between the illustrated text of the Emerald Tablet.
 "Similar to the Triquetra," the Netflix website states, "the passage in the caves creates a closed time loop between the years 1953, 1986, and 2019, ensuring the past affects the future and the future influences the past."
+It isn't until the series finale where we find out just how important the triquetra actually is to the overall storyline.